-- Weeks 1-2: Work with prospective employers to establish co-op site.
+Weeks 1-2: Work with prospective employers to establish co-op site.
 Complete required pre-employment paperwork.
-Meet with course instructor to set up schedules, goals, expectations of Internship. - Weeks 3-15: Complete required work hours and/or specific project.
-Bi-weekly check-ins with instructor to submit attendance logs. - Week 16: Submit final paperwork and hourly log.
-Employer will submit final evaluation.
+Weeks 3-15: Complete required work hours and/or specific project Week 16: Submit final paperwork and hourly log

-General Education Competency/Learning Outcome(s) OR CTE Competency/Department Learning Outcome(s):
+CTE Competency/Department Learning Outcomes (LO):

-1. Employs industry-specific skills in preparation for workplace readiness.
+CTE Competency #1: Employs industry-specific skills in preparation for workplace readiness.
+Department LO #3: Employs sound problem solving techniques.

-Relationship to Campus Focus: This course addresses the campus theme by incorporating the role of natural resource management plays in our everyday life and the impact it has in our natural world.
+Relationship to Campus Theme: This course addresses the campus theme by incorporating the role of natural resource management plays in our everyday life and the impact it has in our natural world.

+Classroom Policies

-Classroom Policies: None.
+None.
 The cooperative education experience is conducted out of the classroom in a workplace environment.

+Student Email Policy

-Student Email Policy: Dakota College at Bottineau is increasingly dependent upon email as an official form of communication.
-A student's campus-assigned email address will be the only one recognized by the Campus for official mailings.
-The liability for missing or not acting upon vital information conveyed via campus email rests with the student.
+Dakota College at Bottineau is increasingly dependent upon email as an official form of communication.
+A student's campus-assigned email address will be the only one recognized by the campus for official mailings.
+The liability for missing or not acting upon important information conveyed via campus email rests with the student.

+Academic Integrity

-Academic Integrity: According to the DCB Student Handbook, students are responsible for submitting their own work.
+According to the DCB Student Handbook, students are responsible for submitting their own work.
 Students who cooperate on oral or written examinations or work without authorization share the responsibility for violation of academic principles, and the students are subject to disciplinary action even when one of the students is not enrolled in the course where the violation occurred.
 The Code detailed in the Academic Honesty/Dishonesty section of the Student Handbook will serve as the guideline for cases where cheating, plagiarism or other academic improprieties have occurred.

-Disabilities or Special Needs: Students with disabilities or special needs (academic or otherwise) are encouraged to contact the instructor and Disability Support Services.
+Disabilities or Special Needs:

+Students with disabilities or special needs (academic or otherwise) are encouraged to contact the instructor and Disability Support Services.

+Title IX:

-Title IX: Dakota College at Bottineau (DCB) faculty are committed to helping create a safe learning environment for all students and for the College as a whole.
-Please be aware that all DCB employees (other than those designated as confidential resources such as advocates, counselors, clergy, and healthcare providers) are required to report information about such discrimination and harassment to the College Title IX Coordinator.
+Dakota College at Bottineau (DCB) faculty are committed to helping create a safe learning environment for all students and for the College as a whole.
+Please be aware that all DCB employees (other than those designated as confidential resources such as advocates, counselors, clergy and healthcare providers) are required to report information about such discrimination and harassment to the College Title IX Coordinator.
 This means that if a student tells a faculty member about a situation of sexual harassment or sexual violence, or other related misconduct, the faculty member must share that information with the College's Title IX Coordinator.
 Students wishing to speak to a confidential employee who does not have this reporting responsibility can find a list of resources on the DCB Title IX webpage.